Badarijitwta/MEN/README.md

 # Installation

+->Use `git clone` to clone project in your local repo.
-->Use `npm install` to install all the dependencies mentioned in package.json file.
+->Use `npm install` to install all the dependencies mentioned in package.json file.<br/>

 # Running